Blast hits underground train in west London: Reports

 LONDON: A blast on a London underground train left some passengers with facial burns, London's Metro newspaper reported on its website on Friday (Sep 15).

-Police said they were aware of an incident at Parsons Green station in west London and that officers are in attendance.
-London Ambulance said paramedics were present.
+Police, fire rescue and ambulance services said they were notified of the incident at Parsons Green station in west London at 8.20am.

-Images posted on Twitter showed a women being attended to by emergency services sitting on a pavement.
+The station was closed, as well as an entire section of the District Line where it is located.

-One user put up an image purportedly of the inside of the affected train, with the caption: "Work colleague on District Line train at Parsons Green when bag exploded."
+A Metro reporter was quoted by the paper as saying that a white container exploded on the train and passengers had suffered facial burns.
+She said they were "really badly burned" and that their "hair was coming off".

 Police said they were aware of reports on social media and would release facts regarding the incident once they could be sure of their accuracy.